Limerick City Council

-Limerick City Council (Comhairle Cathrach Luimnigh) was the authority responsible for local government in the city of Limerick in Ireland.
+Limerick City Council (Comhairle Cathrach Luimnigh) was the local authority of the city of Limerick in Ireland.
 The council had 17 elected members.
-The head of the council had the title of Mayor.
-Limerick City Council was the smallest local council in Ireland by area (20.35 km2) and 30th (out of 34 authorities) in terms of population.
+The head of the council had the title of mayor.
+Limerick City Council was the smallest local government area in Ireland by area (20.35 km2) and 30th (out of 34 authorities) in terms of population.
 It was abolished in 2014 when the Local Government Reform Act 2014 was implemented.
 It was succeeded by Limerick City and County Council.

 History

-The council was formerly known as Limerick Corporation after the City of Limerick received its Charter of Incorporation from King John I of England in 1197.
+The city of Limerick received its Charter of Incorporation from John, Lord of Ireland in 1197.
+Its governing authority was then known as Limerick Corporation.
 The first Mayor of Limerick was Adam Sarvant.
 Between 1197 and 1651, Limerick City Council was dominated by English settlers.

 The period between 1651 and 1656 was a break in the existence of Limerick Corporation.
 This came about by the surrender of the Old English settlers to Cromwellian forces in 1651.
 During this time, the city was administered by a Military Governor.
 In 1656, the corporation was restored, but under Protestant rule.
 Catholics who had previously run the corporation were excluded from taking part in local government.
-There was a brief Catholic restoration of power in 1687 when Lord Tyrconnal, appointed by James II of England, deposed the Protestant Mayor and his sheriffs and replaced them with a Catholic Mayor, one Catholic and one Protestant sheriff.
+There was a brief Catholic restoration of power in 1687 when Lord Tyrconnal, appointed by James II, deposed the Protestant Mayor and his sheriffs and replaced them with a Catholic Mayor, one Catholic and one Protestant sheriff.
 Limerick Corporation would remain in Catholic control until the Treaty of Limerick in October 1691.

-Between 1691 and 1841, Limerick Corporation was ruled by only a few powerful families.
-This period is known both as "The long eighteenth Century" and the "Corrupt Corporation".
-The Corrupt Corporation was brought to an end after the passing of the Municipal Corporations (Ireland) Act 1840.
+Between 1691 and 1841, Limerick Corporation was ruled by a few powerful families.
+This period is known both as "The Long Eighteenth Century" and the "Corrupt Corporation".
+The corrupt corporation was brought to an end after the passing of the Municipal Corporations (Ireland) Act 1840.
 The act also brought an end to Protestant control of the council.

+In 1899, under the Local Government (Ireland) Act 1898, the municipal borough of Limerick became a county borough.

-Limerick had its first female Mayor in 1921 Alderman Maire O'Donovan was appointed Mayor while the incumbent of the position was fund-raising for the newly established government of Ireland in the United States.
+In 1921, Alderman Maire O'Donovan became the first female mayor of Limerick Corporation.
+She was appointed mayor while the incumbent of the position was fund-raising for the revolutionary Irish government in the United States.
 She held the position for seven months, from 21 May 1921 until 30 January 1922.